Early release of super

 - Consider all your options before making any decisions.

-Many members have been asking us if this is a good idea.
+Many members asked us if this is a good idea.
 Super is a long-term savings plan to set you up for a comfortable retirement, giving you an income when you're no longer earning one.
 While we understand withdrawing some of your super will help if you’re struggling right now, you need to consider the potential impacts of doing this, so you can make an informed decision in your best interests.

 Before you do anything, consider the long-term consequences